Louise Clubley - Interim Head of Service

 Approach to Developing the Plan

 Hull Training and Adult Education prioritises essential skills development in English, maths, and digital literacy, recognising their foundational role in employability and lifelong learning.
 Our functional skills programmes and employment pathways are tailored to support learners from disadvantaged backgrounds and those furthest from the labour market.
-These are funded through the Department for Education (DfE), with additional contributions from employers and learners.
-We believe that strong partnerships are key to achieving our mission.
-In addition to supporting individual learner progression, we actively contribute to community development through local engagement programmes.
-These efforts help foster a culture of lifelong learning and social inclusion across Hull.

 We hold externally funded contracts for -